 Vigorous competition among national securities exchanges provides many alternatives for firms to voluntarily decide whether direct connectivity to the Exchange is appropriate and worthwhile, and as noted above, no broker-dealer is required to become a Member of the Exchange, let alone connect directly to it.
-In the event that a market participant views the Exchange's proposed fee change as more or less attractive than the competition, that market participant can choose to connect to the Exchange indirectly or may choose not to connect to that exchange and connect instead to one or more of the other 12 non-Cboe affiliated equities markets.
+In the event that a market participant views the Exchange's proposed fee change as more or less attractive than the competition, that market participant can choose to connect to the Exchange indirectly or may choose not to connect to that exchange and connect instead to one or more of the other 13 non-Cboe affiliated options markets.
 Indeed, market participants are free to choose which exchange to use to satisfy their business needs.
-Moreover, Moreover [sic], if the Exchange were to assess supracompetitve rates, members and non-members alike, may decide not to purchase, or to reduce its use of, the Exchange's direct connectivity.
-Disincentivizing market participants from purchasing Exchange connectivity would only serve to discourage participation on the Exchange which ultimately does not benefit the Exchange.
-For example, if the Exchange charges excessive fees, it may stand to lose not only connectivity revenues but also revenues associated with the execution of orders routed to it, and, to the extent applicable, market data revenues.
+Moreover, if the Exchange charges excessive fees, it may stand to lose not only connectivity revenues but also revenues associated with the execution of orders routed to it, and, to the extent applicable, market data revenues.
 The Exchange believes that this competitive dynamic imposes powerful restraints on the ability of any exchange to charge unreasonable fees for connectivity.
 Notwithstanding the foregoing, the Exchange still believes that the proposed fee increase is reasonable, equitably allocated and not unfairly discriminatory, even for market participants that determine to connect directly to the Exchange for business purposes, as those business reasons should presumably result in revenue capable of covering the proposed fee.

-The Exchange lastly notes that it is not required by the Exchange Act, nor any other rule or regulation, to undertake a cost-of-service or ratemaking approach with respect to fee proposals.
+The Exchange lastly notes that it is not required by the Exchange Act, nor any other rule or regulation, to undertake a cost-of-service or rate-making approach with respect to fee proposals.
 Moreover, Congress's intent in enacting the 1975 Amendments to the Act was to enable competition-rather than government order-to determine prices.
 The principal purpose of the amendments was to facilitate the creation of a national market system for the trading of securities.
 Congress intended that this "national market system evolve through the interplay of competitive forces as unnecessary regulatory restrictions are removed."
 19 Other provisions of the Act confirm that intent.
 For example, the Act provides that an exchange must design its rules "to remove impediments to and perfect the mechanism of a free and open market and a national market system, and, in general, to protect investors and the public interest."
 20 Likewise, the Act grants the Commission authority to amend or repeal "[t]he rules of [an] exchange [that] impose any burden on competition not necessary or appropriate in furtherance of the purposes of this chapter."
-21 In short, the promotion of free and open competition was a core congressional objective in creating the national market system.22 Indeed, the Commission has historically interpreted that mandate to promote competitive forces to determine prices whenever compatible with a national market system.
-Accordingly, the Exchange believes it has met its burden to demonstrate that its proposed fee change is reasonable and consistent with the immediate filing process chosen by Congress, which created a system whereby market forces determine access fees in the vast majority of cases, subject to oversight only in particular cases of abuse or market failure.
-Lastly, and importantly, the Exchange believes that, even if it were possible as a matter of economic theory, cost-based pricing for the proposed fee would be so complicated that it could not be done practically.
+21 In short, the promotion of free and open competition was a core congressional objective in creating the national market system.22 Indeed, the Commission has historically interpreted that mandate to promote competitive forces to determine